For a BtoB marketer to orchestrate their event communication there are different channels of the marketing mix to play on:

 In short: the right content, to the right audience, at the right time!

-3) Optimizing the sending frequency
+3) Optimizing the sending frequency of your event emailing

 When building a communication plan, it’s important to define e-mail frequency.
 The goal here is to maintain conversation with your audience without being annoying!